kosmonowt/food-koop/README.md

 * Debug Dashboard for Members without ledger entry (rene)
 * Debug XLS-Export on Order
 * UN-CanJSify News on Dashboard (for Problems with escaping)
+* Tasks in PAST should not be shown anymore

 ### Dashboard
 * CanJS-ify